 E-assessment for improving learning

 In the United Kingdom, recent emphases in teaching have the requirement that each child has a personalised curriculum, planned in the light of comprehensive, continuous assessment evidence.
 This approach is central to the aspiration that every child should make good progress.
 E-assessment has the potential to collate and analyse large amounts of data very quickly.
 This paper will describe an NFER project to investigate the collection, analysis and presentation of e-assessment data for formative purposes.
 The project developed a number of closely linked to the national curriculum in England.
 These were trialled in primary schools.
 In addition to scoring data, the software collected information on timing and test-taking strategies.
 A small number of attitudinal questions were also included.
-Using latent class analysis, a number of ',student profiles', were identified based on item scores, distractor choices, timings and attitude questions.
-These ‘,profiles’, are descriptions of groups of students, categorising their attainments, misconceptions and attitudes.
+Using latent class analysis, a number of &#39,student profiles&#39, were identified based on item scores, distractor choices, timings and attitude questions.
+These &#8216,profiles&#8217, are descriptions of groups of students, categorising their attainments, misconceptions and attitudes.
 The rich information in these profiles was used to devise focused curriculum guidance, thus meeting a formative rather than summative purpose.
 The presentation will include examples of the e-assessments, an overview of the analysis and examples of profiles and resultant curriculum indicators.

 Attached Files